 Collaborating Organization: JISEM

 ¡Hola!
-JISEM (Grupo de Jóvenes Investigadores de la Sociedad Española de Microbiología) is the Group of Young Researchers of the Spanish Society for Microbiology (SEM).
-It was launched in 2013 by a small group of PhD students with the goal of enhancing and promoting the activities of the young researchers within SEM.
+JISEM (Grupo de Jóvenes Investigadores de la Sociedad Española de Microbiología) is the Group of Early Career Scientists of the Spanish Society for Microbiology (SEM).
+It was launched in 2013 by a small group of PhD students with the goal of enhancing and promoting the activities of the Early Career Scientists within SEM.
 Since then, it has gained popularity within the Society thanks to its diverse activities, which include:

 - Being represented in different SEM Boards of Trustees